lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 .. container:: justify

-    Where is is assumed that the atom of type 5 is oxygen of mass 15.9994, and atom of type 6 is carbon of mass 12.011.
+    Where it is assumed that the atom of type 5 is oxygen of mass 15.9994, and an atom of type 6 is the carbon of mass 12.011.

 .. figure:: ../figures/level3/water-adsorption-in-silica/H2O-CO2-dark.png
     :alt: silica block adsorbed water and CO2